On the Advice Complexity of Online Unit Clustering: Lower bounds

-\begin{proposition} If for input sequences $I_1$ and $I_2$ there is $k>1$ such that $I_1^{(k)}=I_2^{(k)}=I'$ where $I_j^{(k)}$ denotes the subsequence consisting of the first $k$ elements of $I_j$, moreover $I'$ must have different clusterings in the optimal service of $I_1$ and $I_2$ then $\A$ neads different advice words for inputs $I_1$ and $I_2$ to serve them optimally. \end{proposition}
+\begin{proposition} If for input sequences $I_1$ and $I_2$ there exists $k>1$ such that $I_1^{(k)}=I_2^{(k)}=I'$, where $I_j^{(k)}$ denotes the subsequence consisting of the first $k$ elements of $I_j$, furthermore $I'$ must have different clusterings in the optimal service of $I_1$ and $I_2$, then $\A$ needs different advice words for inputs $I_1$ and $I_2$ to serve them optimally. \end{proposition}